smucclaw/documentation/docs/returning-keywords.rst

 The rule is really three rules:

 * Every vehicle that legally operates on a public road must be in valid tax-paid status.
-(Qualifying Rule)
+(Compliance Rule)

 * To be valid, road tax must be paid up for the current year.
   (Constitutive)